What is the Apple TV and what does it offer currently?

 The rumour that Apple could turn the Apple TV into a games console has been running for some time.
 Back in 2009 we reported an analyst's comments that the Apple TV had a future as a gaming device.

-Apple TV rumours: Integrated storage and live TV recording
+New Apple TV 2014 rumours: Integrated storage and live TV recording

 These rumours of new gaming functionality pose the question of whether the new Apple TV will offer storage.
 The original Apple TV offered a 40GB or 160GB hard drive when it launched in 2010, but this was omitted from the following generations.
 Over the years Apple has moved towards streaming content from iTunes and other services, but much of the competition to the Apple TV offers storage, so maybe a SSD inside the Apple TV would be a good call.

-Another reason why storage could be a bonus is if the Apple TV turned into a DVR – offering recording of live TV.
+Another reason why storage could be a bonus is if the Apple TV turned into a DVR, allowing you to record live TV.